Frequently Asked Questions

 What athletic opportunities are available?

-A variety of co-curricular activities are offered including individual piano and voice lessons, dance, gymnastics, baton, Tae Kwon-Do, drama and a "Bricks for Kidz" after-school club (offered seasonally.)
+A variety of extracurricular activities are offered including individual piano and voice lessons, dance, gymnastics, baton, Tae Kwon-Do, drama and an after-school art program.

-BCA partners with Angela's Angels & Athletes, directed by Angela and Ernie Meyer, in providing a summer camp program that is filled with weekly field trips, many hands-on learning activities as well as Bible and computer classes.
+BCA partners with Angela's Angels & Athletes, directed by Ernie Meyer and his son, Tyler and other staff members, to provide a summer camp program that is filled with weekly field trips, many hands-on learning activities as well as Bible and computer classes.
 The camp is open to boys and girls in rising kindergarten through rising eighth grade and is open weekdays from 7 a.m. to 6 p.m.
-For more information, contact Angela Meyer at 423.619.5181 or visit our Summer Camp page.
+For more information, contact Tyler Meyer at 423.280.5589 or visit our Summer Camp page.

 Summer care is also available for children ages Pre-K3 and Pre-K4 with operating hours of 6:30 a.m to 6 p.m. each weekday.
 Hours for infants, Pre-K1 and Pre-K2 continue year-round, also 6:30 a.m. to 6 p.m., closed only for major holidays.